ParvejMulani786/Kratin-Assignment/README.md

 Identify one use case for elderly care (for the age group 65+) and create a working prototype to demonstrate your idea using technology known to you.

 ### Solution ###
-_Name of the application_ -  SwASTHA APP
+_Name of the application_ -  SWASTHA APP

 **Description**
 The aim of this application is to have Sunita sharma or any other senior citizen whose age is 65 or above healthy and better life.